daily Broadcast

 You see, love never takes pleasure when somebody else falls.
 Love never asks somebody to do something that’s wrong.
 Love never causes a brother or sister to stumble.
 Love always wants others to follow Christ, to follow God’s truth in their life.

 And so, are we living in such a way that our life builds up others in God’s truth and influences them to do what is right?
-Is that how we are living?
-Am I modeling Christlike behavior to my children?
-Am I walking my talk?

 Love never gives up.
 “We urge you brethren, admonish the unruly, encourage the fainthearted, help the weak, be patient with all men.”
 Love never gives up on people.
 God never gives up on us.
 And He never will.
 Love keeps on praying.
 It keeps on encouraging.
 It keeps on sharing the truth.
 It keeps on doing whatever is necessary to help others come to know the Lord.
 To help others want to be like Christ.
 Love enables a person to grow.
 It doesn’t disable a person.

 Love never loses faith in others.
 “Do not judge, lest you be judged yourself.
 For in the way you judge, you will be judged and by your standard of measure, it shall be measured to you.
 And why do you look at the speck in your brother’s eye, but do not notice the log that is in your own.”
 You see, love thinks the best of others.
 It gives them the benefit of the doubt.
 It doesn’t judge other people’s motives.
 It doesn’t speak in a judgmental way about other people.
+Am I quick to judge others?

 And love is always hopeful.
-2 Corinthians 1:2 and 3 said, “Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort who comforts us in all our affliction with the comfort with which we ourselves are comforted by God.”
+2 Corinthians 1:3 and 4 said, “Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort who comforts us in all our affliction with the comfort with which we ourselves are comforted by God.”

+You see, love instills hope into other people’s lives.
 Have you experienced difficulty in your life in some area and God has helped you through that?
 Well, love will take that comfort that you have received from God and instill hope in someone else’s life who is going through the same thing.

 And the last thing here in 1 Corinthians 13:7, “Love endures through every circumstance.”
 Hebrews 10:36, “For you have need of endurance, so that when you have done the will of God, you may receive what was promised.”
 Love endures and it holds on, no matter what difficult circumstances it faces, because of our faith in God and His promises for our life.
 It holds on.
-It endures through every circumstance.